MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 }
 ```

 Here's a basic example that takes no parameters and expects no return value.
-The `Unit` value is equivalent to `NULL` in other languages.
+The `Unit` value is equivalent to `NULL` in other languages:

 ```qsharp
 operation SayHelloQ() : Unit {